I’m Stacie, a Kent-based, Yorkshire-born, artist-researcher, specialising in choreography, digital technology, performing arts and installation.

 My creative practice is a hybrid form of choreographic principles, digital technologies and natural environments – working with photography, film, painting, installation and performance as my main artistic outputs!
 My work in recent years has gravitated towards seascapes and coastlines, taking inspiration from stories of the people who inhabit these spaces ‘in between’ and the seemingly endless blue and possibility afforded by the sea.

-With a particular interest on bringing dance into museum and gallery spaces and exploring stories through the medium of cine-choreography, her screendance/installation work often invites the audience to experience the space from a new perspective, both physically and metaphorically.
+With a particular interest on bringing dance into museum and gallery spaces and exploring stories through the medium of cine-choreography, my screendance/installation work often invites the audience to experience the space from a new perspective, both physically and metaphorically.

-In 2018 Stacie began her PhD journey, focusing on the role of digital technology in pre-HE performing arts education and finding ways to redress the national shortfall in digital performance capabilities of students leaving FE.
-Now in her second year, Stacie has tested and developed a model for exploring digital tools to explore digital performance making and devising possibilities in her Digital Circuit Training Model.’
+In 2018 I began my PhD journey at De Montfort University.
+My research study focuses on the role of digital technology in FE (further education) performing arts education and aims to find ways to redress the national shortfall in digital performance capabilities of students arriving at HE (higher education).
+Now in my third year, I have developed a model for exploring digital tools to explore digital performance making and devising possibilities in what I have titled the ‘Digital Circuit Training Model.’